There are so many electric guitars on the market.

 Best Metal Guitar Under $500: ESP LTD Eclipse EC-256

-A subsidiary of ESP, LTD makes amazing guitars that are pretty famous in the world of metal music.
+A subsidiary of ESP, LTD makes amazing guitars that are pretty famous in the world of metal.
 The best part is that they manage to pull off great instruments even in the cheaper categories.

 If you’re looking for a great metal guitar just under the $500 mark, then the ESP LTD Eclipse EC-256 is by far the best option.
 It also made our list of the best electric guitar for the money.